-GW: Flash forward to Mid-July, you find yourself back at the legendary Red Rocks Amphitheater with TAUK, Kamazi Washington and Hot Rize.
+GW: Flash forward to Mid-July, you find yourself back at the legendary Red Rocks Amphitheater with TAUK, Kamazi Washington, and Hot Rize.
 Tell me a little bit about the atmosphere surrounding String Cheese Red Rocks shows and what makes that venue so iconic?

 BN: Well we’re a Colorado band, and that is the ultimate Colorado venue.
 So for that place to become our local show, that’s mind-blowing for me.
-Growing up I went to concerts there, and now we’ve played there over 20 times so that’s amazing.
-A lot of friends come into town and we all gather together, and it’s always a lot of people who travel long distance to get there and don’t get to see each other all that often, so that’s always really fun.
+Growing up I went to concerts there, and now we’ve played there over 20 times, so that’s amazing.
+A lot of friends come into town, and we all gather together, and it’s always a lot of people who travel a long distance to get there and don’t get to see each other all that often, so that’s always really fun.

 GW: Now obviously living out in Colorado, you have exposure to a lot of young, rising talent within the jam band and bluegrass community.
 What’s it like having that kind of exposure to new musicians and who in particular do you looking forward to jamming with out there?